Skip to main content

 Statistics

 I am Sajida from Gilgit, Pakistan.
 I am a member of the Class of 2024, majoring in Behavioral Neuroscience with a minor in Statistics at St. Lawrence University.
-Previously, I did my International Baccalaureate from UWC Costa Rica.
-At SLU I am involved at various leadership roles like community assistant...
+I am thrilled that I will be joining Dr. Jaime Ross's Lab at University of Rhode Island for PhD in neuroscience.
+Previously...

 Advisor